 - McAfee changes modification date of files on the destination

 - Backup task is slower than it should be (VirusBarrier)

 - Symantec Internet Security may cause kernel panics during a backup task

 - BitDefender may generate excessive read activity on the destination volume during a backup task, and may cause the destination device to spontaneously eject.
 Add the destination volume to BitDefender's exclusion list to avoid the problem.

 - We have received a report that agreeing to Webroot SecureAnywhere's request to "remove threats" during a backup task can produce a non-bootable backup.

-- Little Flocker can interfere with some of the subtasks required (e.g. creating a kernel extension cache, blessing the destination) to make a cloned system volume bootable.
+- Little Flocker (now XFENCE) can interfere with some of the subtasks required (e.g. creating a kernel extension cache, blessing the destination) to make a cloned system volume bootable.